 With qualifications that are “unsurpassed” and a record that is “beyond reproach,” Trump suggested, the confirmation “should be very easy.”
 Trump then seemed to depart from his script and continued, sarcastically, “I’m sure it will be extremely non-controversial.”
 Referring to Kavanaugh’s contentious 2018 confirmation, he joked, “We said that the last time, didn’t we?”
 Trump urged Senate Democrats to give Barrett the “respectful and dignified hearing that she deserves and, frankly, that our country deserves,” and he encouraged members of the press to “refrain from personal and partisan attacks” on Barrett.

 Like Trump, Barrett acknowledged Ginsburg’s recent death, emphasizing that Ginsburg had “won the admiration of women across the country and around the world.”
 Barrett then spoke about her judicial philosophy, explaining that – like Justice Antonin Scalia, for whom she clerked – judges should “apply the law as written.”
-She also spoke warmly about her husband, Jesse, and seven children, noting (among other things) that their “full” family life included becoming “co-principals of the Barrett E-Learning Academy” after COVID-19 prompted schools to move to distance learning.
+She also spoke warmly about her husband, Jesse, and seven children, noting (among other things) that their “full” family life included becoming “co-principals of the Barrett E-Learning Academy” after COVID-19 prompted schools to move to distance learning, using e-learning platforms designed by elearning designer.

 Perhaps tacitly addressing the deep divisions in the country and some of the controversy that already surrounds her nomination, Barrett spent much of her short time at the podium trying to convey a message of unity and nonpartisanship.
 She recalled Scalia’s “poignant” friendship with Ginsburg, noting that they “disagreed fiercely in print without rancor in person.”
 Their “warm and rich” relationship showed, Barrett said, that arguments “even about matters of great consequence, need not destroy affection” – a standard that she tries to meet in her own relationships.
 Speaking to her “fellow Americans,” Barrett assured them that the Supreme Court “belongs to all of us,” and she pledged to “assume this role to serve” all Americans impartially.